Partnered workout, anyone? Partner workouts are not only fun and effective, but they’re easy to create.

 - Make sure you are working out with someone whose level of fitness is similar to yours.
 You don’t want one of you to be steaming ahead while the other one is gasping on the floor.
 Not only is that not fun, but it’s not effective either.

 - Make sure your form is correct.
 It can be distracting to be working out with your friend or loved one, and you can lose track of your form.
 You want to have fun and avoid injury.

-- The best kinds of partner workouts – especially if you’re a beginner – use medicine balls or resistance bands.
+- The best kinds of partner workouts – especially if you’re a beginner – use medicine balls or resistance bands and handles.